 If you are leaving the UK, you will also need to consider whether you have spent more days in the UK than in any other country during the tax year.

 The number of ties you have will determine how many days you can spend in the UK without being treated as UK resident.

 It is possible, in some circumstances, to split a tax year into a non-resident part and a resident part.
 This is helpful if you either arrive or leave the UK mid-way through a tax year (which runs 6 April – 5 April).

 The most usual way for clients to claim split year treatment is if they (or their spouse or partner) leave the UK to start full-time employment abroad.
 If this is the case, this is a very valuable relief as it is possible to treat the year as divided into a resident part, where you are taxed on the basis of your UK residence, and a non-resident part, where you are taxed as a non-UK resident for most tax purposes.
 For those planning to leave the UK in a middle of a tax year (perhaps in a hurry), then this is often the best way to plan matters if it is possible to take up full time employment overseas.

 Another way to claim split year treatment if you plan to leave the UK is if you cease to have a UK home at some point during the tax year.
 However, this is usually very difficult to achieve.
 From the point at which you cease to have a home in the UK (and this usually involves either selling the property or letting it to an unconnected third party), you must spend fewer than 16 days in the UK, and either become tax resident in another country within six months or have your only home in that country within six months.

-As everyone’s situation is different, if you plan either to become UK resident or to leave the UK before 6 April 2020, you should take advice on your residence position as soon as possible in order to help you with managing your affairs effectively.
+As everyone’s situation is different, if you plan either to become UK resident or to leave the UK during the current tax year, you should take advice on your residence position as soon as possible in order to help you with managing your affairs effectively.
 Please contact us if you would like to discuss your specific situation and the planning opportunities which may be available to you.